- Created on the 4 March, 2017.

 Dopamine ELISA kit is based on a competitive procedure and dopamine has been extracted using a cis-diol-specific affinity gel, acylated and then enzymatically derivatized.
 Due to the fact that the chemical structure of catecholamines is identical in all animals and the performance of a pre-extraction step means that this kit is able to be used for a wide range of animal species.
 Dopamine ELISA kit is designed to be used for analysing many different diagnostic applications.

-The minimum sensitivity detection limit of dopamine (hydroxytyramine) using this dopamine ELISA kit was approximately 2.5 ng/ml (urine) and 1.9 ng/ml (plasma).
-The dynamic range for this ELISA assay is 10 – 2,000 ng/ml.
+The minimum sensitivity detection limit of dopamine (hydroxytyramine) using current dopamine ELISA kit was approximately 2.5 ng/ml (urine) and 1.9 ng/ml (plasma).
+The dynamic range for this assay is 10 – 2,000 ng/ml.

 - Safety out of control: dopamine and defence.
 Behav Brain Funct.
 (2016) 12 (1): 15.
 Review.
 Lloyd K. and Dayan P.